MeijerM1/NS_Telegram_Bot/README.md

 # NS_Telegram_Bot

-A telegram bot that will provide information about train failures in the Neherlands.
+A telegram bot that will provide information about train failures in the Netherlands.

 ## Instructions
 1. Add the bot with the following link: http://t.me/NS_Checker_Bot